GoogleCloudPlatform/community/tutorials/restrict-workload-identity-with-kyverno/index.md

         staging-restrict-gcs-viewer-sa-annotation:
           validate-annotation: 'validation error: Invalid workload identity annotation.
 Rule validate-annotation failed at path /metadata/annotations/'

-    Using our initial approach (create then annotate) won't work because now the KSA is required to have the `iam.gke.io/gcp-service-account` annotation with the specified value.
+    Using the initial approach (create then annotate) won't work because now the Kubernetes service account is required to have the
+    `iam.gke.io/gcp-service-account` annotation with the specified value.

-1. Try to create the service account with a wrong value.
+1. Try to create the service account with a wrong value:

         kubectl create -f- << EOF
         apiVersion: v1